rivue/Gamified-Study-Tool/README.md

             - when creating library for first time, maybe move join_library call to right below or IN save_library_room_states so theres no duplicate call to add users to library room states - might have to move db.session.commit logic though
             - on user login, make sure streak resets if last streak is more then a day ago or something like that
             - when the user finishes a lesson and it adds to their streak, make sure the streak in the section completion page displays the updated streak
-            - why does the "add unit" button extend the course length a little bit --> it shouldn't for now
+            - why does the "add unit" button extend the course length a little bit --> it shouldn't for now - jules(?)
             - play popup menu currently displays below unit name --> it should not be that way

         hard probably (goal: 2 high level bullet points / wk):